lashleykeith/CoinProject/README.md

 - copy the public IP address of your website.

 - make sure you app is running
+1. first go to the backend folder and run the following commands `sudo docker-compose up -d` and then `sudo docker-compose -f`
--- first go to the backend folder and run the following commands `sudo docker-compose up -d` and then `sudo docker-compose -f`
+2. 1. first go to the backend folder and run the following commands `sudo docker-compose up -d` and then `sudo docker-compose -f`